-This page titled 5: Market Segmenting, Targeting, and Positioning is shared under a CC BY-NC-SA 3.0 license and was authored, remixed, and/or curated by Anonymous via source content that was edited to the style and standards of the LibreTexts platform.
+This page titled 5: Market Segmenting, Targeting, and Positioning is shared under a CC BY-NC-SA license and was authored, remixed, and/or curated by Anonymous.

 5.1: Targeted Marketing versus Mass Marketing

 - 1. Distinguish between targeted marketing and mass marketing and explain what led to the rise of each. - 2.
 Describe how targeted marketing can benefit firms. - 3.
 Explain why companies differentiate among their customers.